metapolator/metapolator/specimen,-and-glyph-interaction.md

 Apart from the time saving that is offered by using non-itty-bitty handles (say, saving 0,25 second _every time_ a user engages with a handle, for _every user_), one of the big advantages of taking all the handles outside the black of the glyph is that when the weight becomes very thin, there are no repercussions on the handle system:

 ![](http://mmiworks.net/metapolator/abcthinedit2.png)

+#### multiple points
+When multiple points are selected—also of several glyphs, of several masters—and the mouse pointer is in the white, close to one of the point handles, then a set of edit handles appears at that point handle.

+**rule**: all edits performed there are propagated to all selected points, in the following way:

+* changes to the point position: as x and y offsets (+);
+* changes to the curve direction: as offset in degrees (+);
+* changes to the curve tension: scale proportionally (×);
+* changes to the pen angle: as offset in degrees (+);
+* changes to the pen width: scale proportionally (×).

 ### glyph range
 A glyph range is treated as _nothing but a specimen_ and it is available as such in the Parameters view: